urwid/urwid/docs/tutorial/index.rst

 Dynamic ListBox with ListWalker
 -------------------------------

-While the :class:`~urwid.listbox.ListBox` stores the location of its focus widget, it does not directly store the actual focus widget or other contents of the :class:`~urwid.listbox.ListBox`.
-The storage of a :class:`~urwid.listbox.ListBox`'s content is delegated to a "List Walker" object.
-If a list of widgets is passed to the :class:`~urwid.listbox.ListBox` constructor then it creates a :class:`~urwid.listbox.SimpleListWalker` object to manage the list.
+While the :class:`ListBox` stores the location of its focus widget, it does not directly store the actual focus widget or other contents of the :class:`ListBox`.
+The storage of a :class:`ListBox`'s content is delegated to a "List Walker" object.
+If a list of widgets is passed to the :class:`ListBox` constructor then it creates a :class:`SimpleListWalker` object to manage the list.

-When the :class:`~urwid.listbox.ListBox` is `rendering a canvas`_ or `handling input`_ it will:
+When the :class:`ListBox` is `rendering a canvas`_ or `handling input`_ it will:

 .. _rendering a canvas: http://excess.org/urwid/reference.html#ListBox-render